asarra/guardian/README.md

 - sudo systemctl enable tailscaled.service
 - sudo tailscale up
 - sudo systemctl start tailscale-serve.service

-With a tailscale connected client you can now connect to the docker services:
 - tailscale serve status

+With a tailscale connected client you can now connect to the docker services.